shreeshnath/-Futurense-internship/README.md

+# python-dictionary-codes-07-03-2024
-python basic codes and answers ..
+python dictionary codes and answers ..

-This is the first week of our internship with futurense technologies,here we were asked to write the python codes to the following questions:
+This is the second week of our internship with futurense technologies,here we were asked to write the python codes to the following
-Python program to add two numbers Maximum of two numbers in Python

-Python Program for factorial of a number

-Python Program for simple interest Python Program for compound interest

-Python Program to check Armstrong Number
+questions:
+Q1} Write a python program to flatten tuple of list to tuple.

+Q2) Python program to convert Set into Tuple and Tuple into Set.

+Q3}Convert List of Dictionary to Tuple list Python.

+Q4}Python | Sort tuple list by Nth element of tuple.

-Python Program for Program to find area of a circle
+Q5}Python Program to find tuple indices from other tuple list.

-Python program to print all Prime numbers in an Interval

-Python program to check whether a number is Prime or not

-Python Program for n-th Fibonacci number
+Q6)Convert Dictionary Value list to Dictionary List Python.

+these all questions were related to the lists,dictionarys and tuples ..